 - The application forms you will need to file with the Virginia, regional and federal licensing authorities

 Remember that operating your business without the required licenses can expose you to risks and fines from federal, Virginia and local governments.Incfile's Virginia Business License Research Package

 An Operating Agreement is a business document that covers how the business will be run, how managers and members are chosen, rights and duties of members and several other key areas.

-An Operating Agreement is extremely useful for several reasons (learn about them here).
+Virginia LLCs aren’t required to have an Operating Agreement, but they are extremely useful for several reasons (learn about them here).
 If you’re interested in having your Operating Agreement created for you, Incfile can draft a general Operating Agreement template when you choose to form your Virginia business.
 You can choose to make changes to the template based on your unique requirements.